golemfactory/golem-docs/src/pages/docs/creators/dapps/managing-multiple-dapps.md

 ```

 Importantly, it requires a config file which contains the parameters used to connect to the `yagna`
-daemon and initialize the requestor engine.
+service and initialize the requestor engine.

 Of course, it also requires one or more descriptor files that are used by the `dapp-runner` to
 deploy the specified applications on Golem.